JamesHannon97/sciprog_21/practical07/README.md

-This folder contains completed C and Fortran code for the Week 6 practical.
+This folder contains completed C and Fortran code for the Week 7 practical.

+During this practical we used the Maclaurin series to approximate the exponential function (see polynomial files) and used dynamic memory allocation (see mem_alloc).

 ### C code